Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 * [[http://diasporapt.com]] [[http://diasporapt.com/images/user/default.jpg|height=30px|]]
     * Opened: 2010-09-18
-    * Updated: daily
+    * Updated: daily (Not anymore)
     * Maintained by a private person
         * IRC/Freenode: YaBa
         * polido@gmail.com
         * [[http://twitter.com/yaba]]
     * Operating system: Debian GNU/Linux 5.0.6 (Lenny)
-    * Comments: Up all the time, had initial problems after changing domain
+    * Comments: Tired of using precious resources on this project!
+Mongo sucks!
+The current code is worthless, buggy and incomplete!
+They took the money from KickStarter and "we" do the coding and debuging? not anymore... bye bye.

 * [[http://goulag.su]] [[http://goulag.su/images/user/default.jpg|height=30px|]]
     * Opened: 25/09/2010